-To add a calendar in iOS, you’ll navigate to the iOS Settings app and scroll to the “Accounts & Passwords” menu.
-Any accounts you’ve added to iOS, including ones for email, notes, and contacts, will be featured in this panel.
+To add a calendar in iOS, navigate to the iOS Settings app and scroll to the “Calendar -> Accounts” menu.
+Any accounts you’ve added to iOS, including ones for email, notes, and contacts, will be listed here.
 To verify that the calendars for these accounts are being added to Calendars, tap the appropriate account and flip the toggle to the “on” position.

 If you accidentally reject this, however, there’s a simple fix.
 In the iOS Settings app, scroll toward the bottom until you see Timepage among your other apps.
 After tapping into the menu, toggle the Calendars option ON under the header “Allow Timepage to Access.”
 This will then relay access to your calendars to Timepage, and your events will begin populating.

-With iOS 11, Apple changed the way that Facebook events are synced - you may have noticed they stopped appearing for you altogether.
-If you’d like to see your Facebook events in Timepage, there are some instructions available here about how to add them back into your device sync.
+If you’d like to see your Facebook events in Timepage, there are some instructions available here about how to set them up to sync to your device.

 Timepage can identify birthday calendars by searching for certain keywords in the calendars’ titles.
 For example, the default (English) title of a Google Mail Birthdays calendar is “Birthdays”.
 By identifying the birthday calendars, Timepage can then separate birthday events from others and do things like hiding duplicates.
 If your birthday calendars are named differently (e.g. 🎂), then change the keyword in “Preferences -> Calendars” so that the app can identify the calendars.